 - Experience (Years)

 Come join a friendly and diverse clinical team that provides quality care!
-Community Healthlink (CHL) is looking for a full-time (37.5 hrs/wk) Peer Specialist/ Case Manager in Worcester, MA.
+Community Healthlink (CHL) is looking for a full-time (37.5 hrs/wk) Clinician in Worcester.

 Adult Community Clinical Services (ACCS) is a comprehensive clinically focused service anchored by a multi-disciplinary team that provides clinical coverage 24 hours a day, 7 days a week, 365 days a year through an integrated team led by clinical staff.
+ACCS serves adults 18 years of age or older with a significant mental health or substance abuse diagnosis.
 ACCS Integrated Teams provide clinical interventions, employment support and peer and family support to facilitate engagement, support functioning and maximize symptom stabilization and self-management of individuals residing in all housing settings.
-ACCS serves adults 18 years of age or older with a significant mental health or substance abuse diagnosis.
 The Persons served through ACCS reside in group living environments, supported individual environments, Intensive clinical or Intensive Medical group living environments or in independent living environments in the community.

 Compensation based on education and related work experience, licensure and other qualifications

 Generous paid sick, personal, holiday, and vacation time